bordernone/SinglePlayerRacing/README.md

 ```
 Regarding the *HTML* apsect, I helped with customizing and updaing the table in the homepage to display the top 10 players on the leaderboard.
 Thus, there is a new top-ten highscore, the table will get updated.
 I also had fun with styling the apperance of our webpage.

-Overall, this project allowed me to apply new concepts that we learned in class, like neDB and advanced *p5js* functions, to create a game that everyone can enjoy.
-After spending time conceptualizing, planning, implmenting, and debugging our game, I was so proud that many people played and provided us with many positive and constructive feedback.
+Overall, this project provided me with an opportunity to apply new concepts that we learned in class, like neDB and advanced *p5js* functions, to create a game that everyone can enjoy.
+In addtion, being in group allowed our game to go through many iterations under such a short a period and be accomplisshed at the end.
+Thus, after spending time conceptualizing, planning, implmenting, and debugging our game, I was so proud that many people played and provided us with many positive and constructive feedback.

 ### Our Game
 *Hompage*